Reddymegh/Food-Ordering-App-UI/README.md

-# Food-Ordering-App-UI
+# 🍴 Food Ordering App

+A simple **Food Ordering App** built using **HTML, CSS, javascript and React.js**.
-This project is a Food Ordering App designed with HTML, CSS, and JavaScript.
-It provides a clean UI where users can browse food items, view prices, search for dishes, and add them to a shopping cart.
-The layout is responsive and user-friendly.
+It allows users to browse food items, view prices, search for dishes, and add them to a cart.

+---

+## 🚀 Features
+- 🔍 **Search Bar** – Quickly find your favorite food
+- 🛒 **Add to Cart** – Select items and add them to the cart
+- 💰 **Price Display** – Each item shows its cost
+- 📱 **Responsive Design** – Works well on desktop and mobile

+---

+## 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript
+- React.js

+---